In Which Society Did Power Shift From the Heads of Families and Clans to a Ruling Elite

 Chiefdoms

 Chiefdoms are similar to bands and tribes in beingness mostly classless societies.
 Withal, chiefdoms differ in having a more or less permanent, fulltime leader with existent authorization to make major decisions for their societies.
 These leaders are ordinarily referred to past anthropologists as chiefs.
 Sometimes there is an advisory quango as well, but there is no bureaucracy of professional person administrators.
 The government is essentially just the primary.
 Some of the more avant-garde chiefdoms in Africa are an exception in that they have a paramount principal and lesser chiefs who perform administrative functions.
-The Baganda click this icon to hear the preceding term pronounced and Bunyoro click this icon to hear the preceding term pronounced of Uganda are examples of this.
+The Baganda and Bunyoro of Uganda are examples of this.
 The chiefdoms of ancient Hawaii and elsewhere in Polynesia were similar in having several levels of chiefs.
 Chiefdoms too are known historically from Europe, Asia, the southeastern United States, the Caribbean islands, Panama, Republic of colombia, and the Amazon Basin of Brazil.

 Seniority in kin groups is commonly the primary basis for individual status within chiefdoms.
 The primary is at the top of the kinship hierarchy.
 Other people are commonly ranked in terms of their genealogical distance from the chief.
 Subsequently, there is a corking interest in maintaining records of descent from of import family ancestors.